 • Preheat oven to 375 degrees.

 • Mix together all biscuit ingredients.
-Use a 2" ice cream scoop to form biscuits and place them on a baking sheet lined with parchment paper (or greased well with cooking spray).
+Use a 2" cookie or ice cream scoop to form biscuits and place them on a baking sheet lined with parchment paper.
 Do not press down.

 • Bake biscuits for 15 minutes or until slightly golden on top!